 While the process may seem overwhelming, the Third Party team at FSMG will walk you through each step.
 We start by performing a complete review of your medical records and a careful assessment to individualize your treatment.
 While all tests performed are thorough and efficient, we also make sure not to repeat any tests previously done by other physicians, as long as they have been done appropriately and within a certain time frame.
 The other components include:

 - Identifying a donor candidate for a fresh donor cycle or frozen donor cohort (2 to 12 weeks).
-Patients may select a donor through an egg donation agency, to bring you a large number of donor candidates.
+FSMG has partnered with Growing Generations, a national egg donation agency, to bring you a large number of donor candidates.

 - Additional donor testing (1-4 weeks), if indicated